The Last Supper of the Lord

 Message of St. Barnabas the Apostle

 When you gather to celebrate the Holy Mass, imagine being in the Cenacle where Jesus celebrated His Last Supper and feel just as we felt: Apostles of the second generation.
 This is what we experienced, also through the experiences of John, Peter and the other Apostles, who were able to transmit to all of us the love for the living Christ.
-I ask you to do the same, in the name of many unfortunate who do not have the grace that you have to celebrate the Holy Mass every day.
+I ask you to do the same, in the name of many unfortunate people who do not have the grace you have to celebrate the Holy Mass every day.
 Your responsibility is great but your joy must also be great.

-The Blood of Christ was shed for the forgiveness of all sins, not only for original sin.
-Jesus paid for the sins of the progenitors and re-established the relationship between God and humanity, but He also shed His Blood for your personal sins.
-He loved each of you personally and gave His life for each one and for all.
-Be sure that the Blood Jesus shed on the Cross and on each altar cancels all your sins.
-This helps you understand what the Resurrection is: the victory over death and sin, which causes death.
-Therefore, I told you that the force of the Resurrection of Christ must always be present as the complement of the Sacrifice of the Cross.
-The Cross must not prevail over the Resurrection or vice versa, but there must be a balance between them.
-When Jesus comes into you with His Body and Blood, you should feel immersed in a regenerating bath and perceive the power of the Trinitarian action in you.
-Do not forget that not only Jesus comes into you through the Eucharist but also the whole Most Blessed Trinity.
+The Blood of Christ was shed for the forgiveness of all sins, not just original sin.
+Jesus paid for the sins of the progenitors and restored the relationship between God and humanity, but He also shed His Blood for your personal sins.
+He loved each one of you personally and gave His life for each of you and for all.
+Be certain that the Blood Jesus shed on the Cross and on every altar cancels all your sins.
+This makes you understand what the Resurrection is: the victory over death and sin, which causes death.

 I bless you in the name of the Father, and of the Son, and of the Holy Spirit.”